redsquirrel/ipull/Readme.markdown

 This experiment is meant to explore one of many alternatives.

-At its most extreme, it is a platform for courses to be proposed by the people interested in learning a subject.
+iPull is a platform for courses to be proposed by the people interested in learning a subject.
 A motivated learner sets up a course, choosing the price, class size range, dates, times, duration of a course, and creates an initial description.
 The learner then commits to paying the price for the course if a minimum number of learners also commit to pay and participate.
 Once the course begins, the learners are charged the price.
-For anyone who successfully completes and passes the course, their money would be credited back to them, with interest.
-They also have the option to use that money to participate in another course.
-Or they could direct some of that money toward awards for their most helpful classmates.

-A less extreme scenario would include a more traditional teacher or facilitator role.
-And in this case, the person (or people) taking on this responsibility would be paid a flat fee for their leadership, plus any voluntary awards from the learners.
+At the conclusion of the course, the learners will be able to award the money they paid for the course to any of the other course participants.
+In this way, if there are some oustanding teachers or learning facilitators in a group, they will be rewarded for their skills and effort.
+They will also gain prestige in the iPull community because all awards are published.

+For example, let's say a course cost $100 and there were 10 learners who participated.
+A single learner would have the option to:

+* Do nothing, and iPull would use that money for operational costs.
+* Take all $100 and give it to one of the other participants, implying that this person was exceptionally helpful to the learner.
+* Take a portion of the $100 and give it to one of the other participants, leaving the rest for iPull's operations.
+* Split the $100 into whatever portions make sense and give it to multiple participants based on their helpfulness.

-This will be a non-profit entity.
+iPull will be a non-profit entity.
 The codebase for iPull will be freely available via open source.

 I'm open to ideas, feedback, and collaboration.